Brijeshlakkad/JPAExample/README.md

 # JPAExample

-To setup connection with your database add configuration in **hibernate.conf.xml**.
+To setup connection with your database add configuration in **persistance.xml**.

 If you are using database connection source other than MySQL, then you have to change one of dependencies in pom.xml file.